jameshughes89/cs102/src/site/topics/queues/array-queue.rst

     :width: 500 px
     :align: center

-    An example ``ArrayQueue`` containing four elements.
+    An example of idea #1's ``ArrayQueue`` containing four elements.
 This implementation requires that index ``0`` always be the front.
 Note the value stored in ``rear`` refers to the next available spot in the array.
 Also notice that the value in ``rear`` corresponds to the number of elements currently in the queue.

 * All adding (``enqueue``) happens at the ``rear`` end